ScrapCodes/image-recognition-tensorflow/Blog/blog_refine_results.md

 #### L1 and L2 Regularization.

-The effect of applying L2 regularization to the layers.
+The effect of applying L2 regularization is that of adding some random noise to the layers.
+Plot below shows the effect of applying this on our model.

 <image src='L2_regularization.png' alt="" width="600"/>

 #### Using Dropout.

 Keras library provides a Dropout Layer, this concept was introduced by a paper _Dropout: A Simple Way to Prevent Neural Networks from Overfitting(JMLR 2014)_.
-Consequence of adding a dropout layer is the training time is increased and if the dropout is high then underfitting.
+Some negative consequences of adding a dropout layer is that, the training time is increased and if the dropout is high then underfitting.

 Models after applying the Dropout layers.